Yoast/developer/README.md

 ### Deployment

-Deployment is fully automatic and thus requires no configuration.
+Deployment is fully automatic and thus requires no configuration or user interaction.